Make it easier for your customers to remember you by six digits 13 smart numbers in Australia !

 If you are looking for the cheap and affordable 13 numbers Australia wide, then you have come to the right place.
-At vTelecom, we have many available 13 phone numbers so you can select one that best suits your business, perhaps even incorporating a phone word for easy recognition.
+At vTelecom, we have many 13 phone numbers available in Australia, so you can select the one that best suits your business, perhaps even incorporating a phone word for easy recognition.
 These numbers have only 6 digits which make them easy to remember.
 Similar to 1300 numbers, callers are charged only at the rates of local calls when they call this number from anywhere in Australia.

 - A 13 number is shorter than a regular telephone number it is 13 followed by only 4 digits.

 - A 13 number is a virtual, inbound number that functions like a 1300 number.

 - The main difference is that 13 numbers has an additional annual government surcharge.